mbwilson10/WebsiteAttempt3/content/authors/admin/_index.md

 - Visitors
 ---

-I am currently entering the Insurance industry as an Entry Level Actuary.
-In an academic setting I have a Masters in finance with a minor Actuarial Sciences.
-I have currently completed FM, IFM and P.
+I am currently entering the Insurance industry as an entry level Actuary.
+I have a Masters in Finance with a minor Actuarial Sciences.
+I have currently completed actuarial exams FM, IFM and P.

 ![reviews](../../img/OIP.jpg)

-When I am not working in the office, I am often walking my dog, brewing beer, or drinking massive amounts of coffee.
+When I am not working in the office, I can be found walking my dog, brewing beer, or drinking massive amounts of coffee.